 Will diastasis recti heal on its own?
 Sometimes it does and sometimes it doesn’t.
 If alignment, breathing, movement patterns, and exercise have not been ideal during pregnancy or early postpartum, it’s likely a diastasis may need to be addressed.
 Working with a pelvic floor physiotherapist and creating an adjusted training strategy can help with recovery postpartum, as well as the severity for most people during pregnancy.

 Measuring Diastasis Recti

 Set up: To measure a diastasis, start by rolling to your side and over to your back.
 Bend your knees at a 45 degree angle, like you’re setting up for a glute bridge.
 Lift your shirt so you can make sure your pelvis is untucked and your spine is neutral.
-Start by breathing into your ribs.
+Start by breathing into your sides (laterally).
 With your fingers pointed downward feel your midline (linea alba) from your sternum to your public bone.

 What are you measuring?
 The goal is to tune in to the distance between the rectus, as well as what the fascia feels like.Do your hands sink in or do you feel a bounce back/firmness when you push down?

 Three spots to measure:

 - Halfway between belly button and rib cage

 - Halfway between your belly button and public bone

 How does it feel?If you have diastasis recti, the connective tissue will feel soft and weak.
 Think of comparing it to pressing against the skin of your cheek.
 If you do not have diastasis recti, the connective tissue will feel strong and taut.
 Compare it to pressing against the tip of your nose.